Setting up HTTPS (SSL) with LetsEncrypt

 csoftadm> web alias list

-Important: If a created Alias is not working as expected, make sure that all components of the path are real directories and not symlinks.
-If any of the components of the path happen to be symbolic links, the Alias will not work.
+Important: If a created Alias is not working as expected, make sure that your ~/www directory is a real directory and not a symbolic link.
+If any of the components of the path happen to be symlinks, the alias will not work.

 Installing a Lets's Encrypt certificate